AlbionKras/OS-Project-1/devlog.md

 2025-10-19 10:25

-Started the driver and finished main: set up pipes, fork/dup2/exec for logger & encryption, basic menu + send/receive working.
+Started the driver (main) and finished main: set up pipes, fork/dup2/exec for logger & encryption, basic menu + send/receive working.
 Ran into a problem where read was blocked until I closed unused pipe ends.
 Next session I will test the program for any problems.

+2025-10-19 11:10

+Finished all the code for the 3 files for the project and tested the program.
+Ran into some simple logistics errors, but other than that, the program was a success and ran smoothly.
+Met my Goals from my last session and will now plan to finish up the read me.